Identification in discrete choice models with imperfect information: Inference

-where $A_{\text{eq}}$ is the matrix of coefficients multiplying $W$ in the equality constraints of (\MYref{main_ident10}) with $d_{\text{eq}}$ rows, $B_{\text{eq}}$ is the vector of constants appearing in the equality constraints of (\MYref{main_ident10}), and $A_{\text{ineq}}$ is the matrix of coefficients multiplying $W$ in the inequality constraints of (\MYref{main_ident10}) with $d_{\text{ineq}}$ rows.
+where $A_{\text{eq}}$ is the matrix of coefficients multiplying $W$ in the equality constraints of (\ref{main_ident10}) with $d_{\text{eq}}$ rows, $B_{\text{eq}}$ is the vector of constants appearing in the equality constraints of (\ref{main_ident10}), and $A_{\text{ineq}}$ is the matrix of coefficients multiplying $W$ in the inequality constraints of (\ref{main_ident10}) with $d_{\text{ineq}}$ rows.

-Further, the inner constrained minimisation problem in (\MYref{main_ident11}) is linear.
+Further, the inner constrained minimisation problem in (\ref{main_ident11}) is linear.
 Hence, by strong duality, it can be replaced with its dual.
 This allows us to solve one unique maximisation problem.
-Precisely, the solution of (\MYref{main_ident11}) is equivalent to the solution of
+Precisely, the solution of (\ref{main_ident11}) is equivalent to the solution of

-where $\tau$ is the $(d_{\text{eq}}+d_{\text{ineq}})\times 1$ vector collecting $\tau_{\text{eq}}$ and $\tau_{\text{ineq}}$, $A$ is the $(d_{\text{eq}}+d_{\text{ineq}})\times( |\mathcal{Y}|+|\mathcal{Y}|\cdot |\mathcal{V}|\cdot |\mathcal{E}|)$ matrix obtained by stacking one on top of the other the matrices $A_{\text{eq}}$ and $A_{\text{ineq}}$, and $[A]_{i:j}$ denotes the sub-matrix of $A$ containing the rows $i,i+1,...,j$ of $A$.
+where $\tau$ is the $(d_{\text{eq}}+d_{\text{ineq}})\times 1$ vector collecting $\tau_{\text{eq}}$ and $\tau_{\text{ineq}}$, $A$ is the $(d_{\text{eq}}+d_{\text{ineq}})\times( |\mathcal{Y}|+|\mathcal{Y}|\cdot K )$ matrix obtained by stacking one on top of the other the matrices $A_{\text{eq}}$ and $A_{\text{ineq}}$, and $[A]_{i:j}$ denotes the sub-matrix of $A$ containing the rows $i,i+1,...,j$ of $A$.

-Note that (\MYref{main_ident12}) is a quadratically constrained linear maximisation problem.
-In particular, the first constraint in (\MYref{main_ident12}) is quadratic.
-The objective function and the remaining constraints in (\MYref{main_ident12}) are linear.
-Close derivations are discussed in \hyperlink{Magnolfi_Roncoroni}{Magnolfi and Roncoroni (2017)} for an entry game setting.
+Note that (\ref{main_ident12}) is a quadratically constrained linear maximisation problem.
+In particular, the first constraint in (\ref{main_ident12}) is quadratic.
+The objective function and the remaining constraints in (\ref{main_ident12}) are linear.
+Close derivations are discussed in \hyperlink{Magnolfi_Roncoroni}{MR23} for an entry game setting.

-We now discuss a way to simplify the computation of bootstrap test statistic, $\text{TS}^w_{n}(\theta)$, as defined in (\MYref{boot}).
-Similarly to (\MYref{mean}), by rearranging terms it holds that
+We now discuss a way to simplify the computation of bootstrap test statistic, $\text{TS}^w_{n}(\theta)$, as defined in (\ref{boot}).
+Similarly to (\ref{mean}), by rearranging terms it holds that

-where the superscript ``$w$'' distinguishes the probabilities within the bootstrap sample from the original ones.
+where the superscript ``$w$'' denotes the bootstrap probabilities.
 Therefore,

 To simplify the notation, let us rename

 and